Where can I find InstaMorph locally?

 Instead, we suggest that you purchase one of our 6oz bags to try out InstaMorph.
 If you are unsatisfied with your purchase, you can return it for a full refund on the purchase price (just pay the return shipping costs).
 But seriously, who could be unsatisfied with this stuff?

-How much InstaMorph do I need for my project?
+How much InstaMorph do I need?

-It takes approximately 0.9 ounces of InstaMorph to form a one inch cube.
+It takes approximately 0.9 ounces of InstaMorph to form a one-inch cube.
 Use this estimation when trying to determine how much InstaMorph to purchase for your project.
 Remember, InstaMorph is reusable, so the same amount can be reheated and formed into different projects again and again.

-Even though it’s not certified food safe, InstaMorph can still be used to make water-tight containers for creating things like perfume bottles and flower vases (where “food safe” isn’t an issue).
+Even though it’s not certified food-safe, InstaMorph can still be used to make water-tight containers for creating things like perfume bottles and flower vases (where “food-safe” isn’t an issue).

 Similar to our answer to “Is InstaMorph available in stores?”, InstaMorph does not yet have a wholesale pricing program set up yet for 3rd party retailers.
-We’re busy scaling our fulfillment capacity to be able to support one one day, but we’re not there yet.
+We’re busy scaling our fulfillment capacity to be able to support one day, but we’re not there yet.

 If you want to drop us a line to let us know you’re interested, you’re more than welcome, but we’ll make a big deal about it when our program starts, so check back in from time to time otherwise.

 If you’re not seeing your question answered above, please Contact Us and ask us your question.